Can You Pay Off a credit card with another Credit card?

 Using a single balance transfer credit card to combine your debt and eliminate the hassle of making different payments each month will save you time and money.

-When you transfer a balance to a new card, the credit limit on your old card is reduced (lower credit utilization) by the amount of the new balance transfer credit.
+When you transfer a balance to a new card, the credit limit on your old card is reduced (lower credit utilization) by the new balance transfer credit amount.
 In the absence of any new debt, your utilization rate will continue to decrease as long as you keep up with your payments.

 In the event that you pay off an amount on another credit card, you should immediately stop using the card with the zero balance until you can pay off the larger one.